Electric Field Decay Without Pair Production: Lattice, Bosonization and Novel Worldline Instantons: Lattice dynamics and decay of an initial state electric field

-In Figure \ref{fig: Probmin_vs_nfinal_Np=10} we plot the minimum probability over a long time period of measuring the central link electric field to be $n_{\text{}}/2$ as a function of the background field at $t=0$, i.e. $E_{t=0}/(g/2)=n_{\text{}}$, which is again equal to the initial spatially averaged electric field.
-If this probability remains close to 1 it means the initial field is stable, while if it is close to zero it means the field decays from its initial value or oscillates to some other value or values.
-As shown by the orange points, when $n_{\text{}}$ is not (close to) an integer value the field is very likely to remain at its initial value for an extremely long time (eg. $(t/a)_{\text{max}}=10^8$ in our lattice simulation).
-The sharp dips in $P_{\text{min}}\left(E_{\text{C-L}}/g=n_{\text{}}/2\right)$ appear at integer $n_{\text{}}$, corresponding to the long-timescale quenched tunnelings shown in the top panels of Figures \ref{fig: nf=1 quench_1}, \ref{fig: nf=2 quench_1} and \ref{fig: nf=3 quench_1}.
-For $n_\text{} \notin \mathbb Z$, the timescale associated with the dominating oscillation mode is much shorter than the one for $n_{\text{}}\in \mathbb Z$.
-One can also see (insets) that the width of this resonance decreases exponentially with increasing $n_{\text{}}$.
-This is expected because the instanton action scales linearly with $n_{\text{}}$, and (as we will see) in the bosonized description the number of barriers separating $E$ and $-E$ also scales linearly with $n_{\text{}}$.
+In the large $mL$ regime, e.g. $mL=8$ for $m/g=50$ as shown by the orange points in Figure \ref{fig: Probmin_vs_nfinal_Np=10}, when $k$ is not (close to) an integer value the field is very likely to remain at its initial value for an extremely long time (e.g. $(t/a)_{\text{max}}=10^8$ in our lattice simulation).
+The sharp dips in $P_{\text{min}}\left(E_{\text{C-L}}/g=k/2\right)$ appear at integer $k$, corresponding to the long-timescale quenched tunnelings shown in the top panels of Figures \ref{fig: nf=1 quench_1}, \ref{fig: nf=2 quench_1} and \ref{fig: nf=3 quench_1}.
+For $k \notin \mathbb Z$, the timescale associated with the dominating oscillation mode is much shorter than the one for $k \in \mathbb Z$.
+One can also see (insets) that the width of this resonance decreases exponentially with increasing $k$.
+This is expected because the instanton action scales linearly with $k$, and (as we will see) in the bosonized description the number of barriers separating $E$ and $-E$ also scales linearly with $k$.